 Contributions and publications include the development and application of a game-based Requirements Engineering framework and a Business Modelling methodology for PSS, supporting the implementation in industrial companies.
 He is active in the IFIP 5.7 SIG on Smart Manufacturing with the aim to integrate PSS and CPS concepts.

-Nadera received her B.Sc.
-Engg. in Computer Science and Engineering from the Shahjalal University of Science and Technology, Bangladesh.
-She is doing her Master studies in Digital Media (Media Informatics) at the University of Bremen.
-Currently she is working on the R U EU?, BEACONING and E-civeles project.
+Ayasha completed her B.Sc. in Computer Science and Engineering from United International University (UIU) Dhaka, Bangladesh and currently doing her masters in Digital Media (Media Informatics) at the University of Bremen.
+Currently she is working at BIBA Gaming Lab on Binntelligent project.